- Startside

 Core values and ethics

-Union of Education Norway’s core values and ethical principles are based on human rights and essential democratic values such as freedom, equality and solidarity and on the basic ethics of the teaching profession.
+Union of Education Norway’s core values and ethical principles are based on human rights, essential democratic values such as freedom, equality,solidarity and on the professional ethics for the teaching profession .
+The basic values of the teaching profession are human values and human rights, respect and equality, professional integrity and respect for privacy.

 Mission